Man Alive (British TV series)

-Man Alive is a documentary and current affairs series which ran on BBC2 between 1965 and 1981.
+Man Alive is a documentary and current affairs series which ran on BBC2 between 1965 and 1982.
 During that time there were nearly 500 programmes tackling a range of social and political issues, both in the UK and abroad.

 The series was commissioned by David Attenborough, while he was Controller of BBC2 between 1965 and 1969.
 British television journalist and presenter Esther Rantzen worked on Man Alive in the mid-1960s.
 One of the programme's reporters and series editor was Desmond Wilcox, whom Rantzen later married.
 Wilcox contributed directly to about 50 Man Alive programmes.
 The Man Alive theme music was composed and played by Tony Hatch and his orchestra.

 History

 The first Man Alive programme, "The Heart Man", was broadcast on 4 November 1965.
 It focused on heart surgeon Michael Ellis DeBakey at The Methodist Hospital in Houston, Texas.
 There were a further eight programmes that year, at this stage Wilcox was also the programme's executive producer.
 Each edition of the programme had a sub-title which reflected its content.

 Man Alive returned in 1966 with 48 programmes followed by 51 in 1967.
 They were expanded in length from thirty to fifty minutes and started to be broadcast in colour.
-They were shot on 16mm film, sometimes combined with studio discussions or outside broadcasts.
+They were shot on 16 mm film, sometimes combined with studio discussions or outside broadcasts.
 The documentary strand covered several stories on sex, the sex industry and exploitation, and in 1967 it broke new ground by showing the first ever bare female breast on British television.
 For its time, Man Alive tackled many thought-provoking subjects.
-The programme also faced criticism, however.
-Writing in The Times in 2005, Paul Hoggart said the "landmark 1960s documentary strand Man Alive was accused at the time of cynical sensationalism, with producers rejoicing when they got some poor sod to weep on camera."
+The programme also faced criticism.
+Writing in The Times in 2005, Paul Hoggart said the "landmark 1960s documentary strand Man Alive was accused at the time of cynical sensationalism, with producers rejoicing when they got some poor sod to weep on camera".

 Man Alive began to push the boundaries further.
 In 1966, a programme called "Lift up Your Skirt", introduced by Malcolm Muggeridge, explored the Playboy club scene.
-In 1967, the series issued a two-part special report called "Consenting Adults" on the issue of male and female homosexuality, the opinion of society towards gay men and lesbians, and possible decriminalisation of male homosexual acts along the lines of the Wolfenden report.
+In 1967, the series issued a two-part special report called "Consenting Adults" on the issue of male and female homosexuality, the opinion of society towards gay men and lesbians and possible decriminalisation of male homosexual acts along the lines of the Wolfenden report.
 In 1971, sex education was the subject for scrutiny in "Sex and Common sense" followed in 1975 by "X-ploitation" which looked at the seedy side of the film industry.
 The series was broadcast in an era when sex, class and religion were seen as controversial issues.